-Current shifts in consumer buying habits have accelerated the need for companies of any size to ship directly to their customers door.
+Current shifts in consumer buying habits have accelerated the need for companies to ship directly to their customers door.
 In 2020, COVID-19 accelerated the charge, as IBM reported: “the pandemic has accelerated the shift away from physical stores to digital shopping by roughly five years.”
 Though the velocity of e-commerce purchasing has risen ahead of schedule, five years worth of anticipated growth in just over 5 months, global manufacturers, producers and distributors knew this critical change was on the horizon.

 How can companies capitalize on the opportunity to sell their products directly to consumers, what are the benefits of selling through e-commerce channels, and what should be considered when shifting to a direct-2-consumer platform: